Journals / Journal Articles

 Option 3: Use the BAU EZProxy Bookmarklet to immediately see if full-text is available via BAU

-Discovery Systems
+Discovery Systems (Combined Search)

 Discovery systems try to combine the two search methods described below by searching across many databases at once AND providing full-text access.
 Barbaros Library provides a discovery system that can be used to search most of their collections at once.
 Click here for more information.